aneesav/cellxgene-drugs/README.md

-# cellxgene-drugs
+# A bioinformatics exercise in large-scale data analysis with Machine Learning
-Predicting drug targets from CELLXGENE scRNA-seq data with Random Forest.
+Note: Should run on Colab's free tier.